ulrichb/ImplicitNullability/README.md

 * "Implicit CanBeNull element has an explicit NotNull annotation" (Id: `NotNullOnImplicitCanBeNull`)

 For more information about these warnings (and their motivation) see their description in the ReSharper *Code Inspection | Inspection Severity* options page.

+## Credits

+Big thanks to [Fabian Schmied](https://github.com/fschmied) for supporting the design and conception of _Implicit Nullability_.